thupham16/banking-analysis/README.md

 Power Query: ETL ⭐ PowerBI: Dashboard ⭐ Canva: Graphics

 #	Business-related Term
+- Avg income utilization % = avg spending / avg income.
+The higher the average income utilisation %, the more is their likelihood to use credit cards.
--	UPI or Unified Payments Interface is a popular mobile payment method that allows you to transfer funds from one bank account to the other, instantly and free of charge.
+-	Payment method: UPI or Unified Payments Interface is a popular mobile payment method that allows you to transfer funds from one bank account to the other, instantly and free of charge.

 #	Methodology
 -	Data Preprocessing: The dataset will be cleansed and prepared, addressing missing values, outliers, and data inconsistencies.